top of page

 Sleepy Newborn

-Newborns sleep a lot—anywhere between 16 to 18 hours a day (Hirshkowitz et al., 2015).
-That sounds like a dream, right?
-But here’s the catch: they sleep in short bursts, usually lasting between 30 minutes to 3 hours at a time, around the clock.
+Newborns sleep a lot - usually 16 to 18 hours per day.
+Sounds like bliss, right?
+The catch is they sleep in short bursts of 30 minutes to 3 hours, around the clock.

-This happens because newborns don’t have a circadian rhythm (the internal body clock that helps adults differentiate between night and day).
-That’s why babies wake frequently, to feed, to be comforted, or simply because their bodies aren’t wired yet to sleep in long stretches.
+Why?
+Because newborns don’t yet have a circadian rhythm (the internal clock that tells us it’s day or night).
+That’s why they wake often to feed, to be comforted, or simply because their bodies aren’t wired for long stretches.

 Tired New Mum